os-js/manual.os-js.org/src/v3/guide/login/README.md

 You can also replace the default UI with your own:

+> Note that you can use your `src/client/index.html` file to add HTML content instead of programatically adding via DOM.

 ### Adapter

 Extend the default adapter in for example `src/client/custom-login.js`: